Welcome to

 NEWS

-NEW The ECA has issued a briefing note following the fifth annual meeting of the East Channel Environmental Network.
-The purpose of the meeting was to present the findings of regional environmental monitoring and invite comment and discussion over dredging operations and future plans.
+NEW The ECA will be holding an East Channel Environmental Network (ECEN) meeting in 2016.
+The purpose of the meeting is to present the findings of regional environmental monitoring and the second Regional Monitoring Review, and to invite comment and discussion over dredging operations and future plans.
+If you would like to attend the 2016 ECEN meeting please email [email protected] for details.

 Update